-- Set: Sets the audio gain.
-The actual gain setting is the supplied gain multiplied by 256.
-So for example command AG21; will set the gain to 21 x 256 = 5376.
-Note that the gain can also be set in the Terminal Configuration application. - Get: Returns the audio gain, divided by 256.
-The default audio gain in QDX is 5,000 so the returned value is 19.
+Set: Sets the audio gain.
+The actual gain setting is the supplied gain in dB.
+So for example command AG21; will set the gain to 21dB, in the currently active band.
+Note that the gain can also be set in the Terminal Band Configuration application.

+Get: Returns the audio gain in dB.